YvanJAquino/py-speaker-id-adv/README.md

 During the testing of Speaker ID - Demo Ready, the authors realized there was a need to constantly "reset" the database for agent functionality testing and, as such, new API route-methods (/delete-identity/{caller_id} and /gui/accounts) are provided to support the removal of user accounts from the database.

- - GET, DELETE /delete-identity/{caller_id}:  Accepts a 10 digit US phone number (IE: 6502530000) and then deletes all related accounts to the caller_id phone number.
+ - HTTP GET, DELETE /delete-identity/{caller_id}:  Accepts a 10 digit US phone number (IE: 6502530000) and then deletes all related accounts to the caller_id phone number.

- - GET /gui/accounts: Renders a simple HTML page that renders a table of accounts with phone numbers for easy deletion.
+ - HTTP GET /gui/accounts: Renders a simple HTML page that renders a table of accounts with phone numbers for easy deletion.

 These CUJs allow us to deliver a more cohesive demonstration by exposing more of the account lifecycle (which potentially aligns with realistic usage) and provide the demonstration maintainers with tools to remove / reset accounts without having to access the database directly.